abivilion/Sentiment-Analysis-Web-App/README.md

 1.Analyze the tweets of your favourite Personalities

 This tool performs the following tasks :

-1. Fetches the 5 most recent tweets from the given twitter handel
-2. Generates a Word Cloud
+1. Generates a Word Cloud
-3. Performs Sentiment Analysis a displays it in form of a Bar Graph
+2. Performs Sentiment Analysis a displays it in form of a Bar Graph

 2.This tool fetches the last 100 tweets from the twitter handel & Performs the following tasks Converts it into a DataFrame